craftingcity/The-Known-World/Combat Mechanics.md

 Or a **negative** one...

 # Mortal Wounds
 A character can endure a number of mortal wounds equal to their constitution modifier.

 When a character takes "damage" that would push them below 0 vitality, they immediately take a Mortal Wound.

-If a character reaches exactly 0 Vitality, god-damn that's sick.
+> If a character reaches exactly 0 Vitality, god-damn that's sick.
+They will now take one MW per Attack they are hit with

-After a character has been exposed to a mortal wound,
+After a character has been exposed to a mortal wound, they may immediately spend a number of hit die equal to their constitution modifier.

+> If their modifier is 0, or negative, it sure sucks to suck don't it, seems to me, you should have stayed in the fucking *library*, not the battlefield! ***Pwned~***!

+## Death Call
+When a character has endured as many mortal wounds as they can, at the beginning of their turn, they make a Death Call.
+Roll a d20.
+Add nothing, other than your prayers to the Fates and Ar'Kraven.

+If the roll is a ten or higher, you succeed, and you live for the next six seconds.
+Otherwise, you fail, and take one point of exhaustion.

+If a character takes a mortal wound, and they can endure no more, they immediately die, no Death Call required.